r-lidar/lasR/python/README.md

   - Parameters:
     - `config_file` (str): Path to the JSON configuration file
   - Returns:
-    - `str`: JSON string containing pipeline information
+    - `str`: JSON string containing pipeline information with the following properties:
+      - `streamable`: Whether the pipeline can be processed in a stream
+      - `read_points`: Whether the pipeline needs to read point data
+      - `buffer`: Buffer size needed for processing in spatial units
+      - `parallelizable`: Whether the pipeline can be parallelized
+      - `parallelized`: Whether the pipeline uses parallelization internally
+      - `R_API`: Whether the pipeline uses R API functionality

 ### System Information